-NEW WORK, OLD WORK.
-In 1999 I came to Istanbul for the first time after fifteen years in Los Angeles building computer art.
-I fell in love.
-My love affair with Istanbul involved a divorce, a catastrophic illness, a broken heart, financial ruin.
-I moved here anyway and started over again at ground zero, at the age of fifty.
-I learned to draw old stone.
-I learned to draw people while they were watching me do it.
-I learned about the Byzantines, the Ottomans & the Turks, and ancient Anatolian civilizations.
-I started by celebrating this place and wound up documenting it before it changes forever.
-All my thousands of drawings of the people, architecture, history and culture in Turkey are one giant multifaceted portrait of this place over the past 20 years.
+Trici learned to draw old stone and the people watching her do it.
+She learned about the Byzantines, the Ottomans, the Turks and ancient Anatolian civilizations.
+Trici started by celebrating this place and wound up documenting it before it changes forever.
+She does this through thousands of drawings of the people, architecture, history and culture of Turkey and its neighbors, ultimately crafting a giant multifaceted portrait of this place over the past twenty years.

 This website showcases Trici’s body of work, giving you the opportunity to take part in her ongoing exploration.
 Many of her thousands of drawings have been carefully curated and made available as high-resolution digital downloads.
 They are available for purchase at reasonable prices.
 These meticulously drawn works can be admired onscreen or professionally printed and framed.
 By buying one or more, you not only have a beautiful elegant and unique asset for to your home, office, or gift, you also become a patron of the arts by supporting the Drawing On Istanbul Project.
 And we thank you!